billsoff/Script-Service/README.md

 # Script-Service
-Provide a facility to emit script to client using needed script services
+Provides a facility to emit script to client using needed script services